avirakesh/rpi-retro-display/README.md

 The script supports basic time based automation.
 The `start_time` attribute of each applet will be honored if multiple applets are present.

+__A Note on `brightness`:__ The `brightness` attribute is intended to dim the display output without fiddling with the `*.star` file.
+It just applies a multiplier to the output of `pixlet`.
+Technically values higher that 1 are allowed, but not recommended as the output will be saturate very quickly.
+Tinker with the `brightness` value and see what works for you!

 ### 5. [Optional] Extend Life Expectancy of the SD Card